Saturday, November 29, 2014

 • Women of modest origin join in.
 Here an underclass woman contests a middle-class orator.
 Another exhorts a baby-holding mom:

 • When Belleville's last barricade falls Jules Vallès flees, but no one dares hide him.
 He comes upon "a canteen lady, in full uniform, a superb creature of 25 with an hourglass figure in her bodice of dark blue.
 'I have 15 wounded.
 You will pass as their doctor.'"
-She wraps a makes him an omelet, white apron around him, gives him her cart and he escapes.
+She makes him an omelet, wraps white apron around him, gives him her cart and he escapes.

 For more of that story, please click.

-• A father enrolls the last of his sons: "I offer him wholeheartedly to the republican fatherland [...place him in the battalion of your choice and you will make me extremely happy."
+• A father enrolls the last of his sons: "I offer him wholeheartedly to the republican fatherland [...] place him in the battalion of your choice and you will make me extremely happy."

 -- Lissagary, citing a letter of a guard of the 13th district,